c-eg/themoviedbapi/README.md

 The library was developed for [Movito](http://www.movito.info) to interact with tmdb services.
 This library has been inspired by [api-themoviedb](https://github.com/Omertron/api-themoviedb) but has been rewritten to provide a more open license, a more clean API and to expose more features of the TMDB json api.

+The library was created by [Holger Brandl](https://github.com/holgerbrandl) and was transferred to [Conor Egan](https://github.com/c-eg) on the 20th November 2023.